-The footage in the interview appears to add to the perception of the Republic Presidential candidate Donald Trump’s short temper, supposed vindictiveness, his tendency to challenge and suppress the media, and that he often treats women with outright sexism.
+The footage in the interview appears to add to the perception of the President-elect Donald Trump’s short temper, supposed vindictiveness, his tendency to challenge and suppress the media, and that he often treats women with outright sexism.

 The Trump interview starts at about 12:42.

-Check out also this fascinating talk by Ruby Wax for Big Think:
+For more Ruby Wax, check out this fascinating talk for Big Think: